-Esther Pretti is researching how the re-shaping of human to more-than-human worlds can affect our future in a climate crisis scenario.
+Esther Pretti's research is investigating how the relationships between humans and more-than-human beings affect our future in a climate crisis scenario.

-Esther is studying how urban natural areas, such as gardens (community, private, school) have become key elements in nature conservation discourse, research, and human sustainability solutions.
-By focusing on postmodernism and ecofeminist literature, Esther is looking at how gardens came to be, at the same time, a way to remediate environmental problems and a border that allows humans to resignify their relationship with nature and more-than-human worlds.
+Esther is studying urban gardens and how they have become key elements in nature conservation discourse, research, and human sustainability solutions.
+By focusing on posthumanist and ecofeminist literature, Esther is looking at how gardens historically came to be, both a strategy to remediate environmental problems and a border that allows humans to resignify their relationship with nature and more-than-human worlds.

 Esther Pretti is a Biologist and an Educational Researcher.
 She has worked for several environmental agencies in Brazil, developing and implementing environmental education programs.
 She received a Stifterverband für die Deutsche Wissenschaft fellowship to complete her Master’s degree in Landscape Ecology and Nature Conservation at the University of Greifswald, Germany.
-She worked many years after that in environmental management and policy.
-Sheis now a Phd Student at ASU and has received the Interdisciplinary Enrichment Fellowship award by the Graduate College to study Education Policy and Evaluation.
+She worked for over 10 years after that in environmental management and policy.
+Sheis now a PhD Student at ASU and has received the Interdisciplinary Enrichment Fellowship award by the Graduate College to study Education Policy and Evaluation.

 Postmodernist, Decolonial, Ecofeminist approaches to studying Gardens as a place of entanglement, interaction, and learning.